How to Succeed at Working from Home (Extroverts vs. Introverts)

 Tip 3: Maintain a dedicated workspace, and put a hard stop to your workday.

 Setting clear boundaries between working hours and the rest of your day is helpful for your brain to feel less fatigue and allows you to maintain a better work-life balance.

 TIP 1: Find a quiet workspace or buy noise-canceling headphones.

 Working from home can be distracting, especially with housemates.
 Setting a dedicated space to block out noise can significantly increase your productivity and give you peace of mind.

-Since you are already working in solitude, stepping out of your comfort zone by contacting loved ones can be good.
+Tip 2: Leave your workspace, find someone in the house to chat with, or call a friend.
+Since you are already working in solitude, stepping out of your comfort zone by contacting loved ones can be useful.
 For some, working out can also help awaken the mind and body.